gouherdanish/gouherdanish.github.io/_posts/2025-03-25-aws-notes-elb.md

     - Cons
         - Overhead on client-side to store and attach the token
         - Need to refresh the token before it expires
+    - Usecases
+        - Best for mobile apps or microservices where stateless auth is needed

 _Just like JWT token, cookie is also stored at client side. then why cookie is better ?_
+- Automatically attached
     - Cookies are stored per domain (google.com) in the browser cookie jar.
-All cookies matching a domain are automatically attached while sending a HTTP request
+All cookies matching a domain are automatically attached while sending an HTTP request
+- Security Concerns
+    - XSS vulnerability
         - JWT token are stored in `localStorage` or `sessionStorage` which are completely accessible to Javascript, making them vulnerable to XSS if your site is compromised
+        - Cookies maintain an attribute `HttpOnly`, then Javascript won't be able to read it
+    - CSRF vulnerability
+        - JWT are immune to

+_Difference between Stateful and Stateless Authentication_
+- In a stateless authentication system,
+    - the server does not store any session data
+    - all the needed info (like user ID, roles, expiry) is stored in the token (e.g., JWT)
+    - The token is self-contained and verified on each request using a signature.

+- In a stateful system:
+    - The server stores session data (like a session ID mapped to a user) in memory or a database.
+    - The cookie just contains a reference (e.g., session_id=xyz) to that state.

 _How does Stickiness work in LB ?_
 - LB maintains a session state by inserting a cookie while sending back response to client (browser)